Temple & Family History

 Family History Tip: Using FamilySearch.org

-RootsTech, the world's largest genealogy conference, will be held February 29–March 2, 2024, both in person in Salt Lake City, Utah, and online worldwide.
+RootsTech, the world's largest genealogy conference, will be held March 6 - 8, 2025, both in person in Salt Lake City, Utah, and online worldwide.
 The theme for the conference this year is "REMEMBER." attend RootsTe2024 in the incomparable Salt Lake City downtown Salt Palace Convention Center and start your Leap Year off right!

 “There is a tangible energy that you feel when you come to RootsTech that’s like no other place and no other conference in the world.” - Thom Reed, RootsTech 2023